 Estes was promoted to Associate Athletic Director for Health Performance by current Director of Athletics, Ken Kavanagh, following three years as the Eagle’s Assistant Athletic Director and Head Athletic Trainer.
 In addition to directing the FGCU Sports Medicine-Athletic Training Staff, Estes served as on the department's executive staff, and was the Sports Coordinator for FGCU Men’s and Women’s Tennis and Men's and Women's Golf.

-Estes, who is in his 12th year as an Eagle, has been with FGCU since 2001 through a partnership with Naples Community Hospital where he served as their Athletic Training Coordinator overseeing the NCH Sports Medicine Outreach Program in the Collier County Public Schools in addition to establishing the sports medicine healthcare delivery system for FGCU student-athletes.
+Estes has been with FGCU since 2001 through a partnership with Naples Community Hospital where he served as their Athletic Training Coordinator overseeing the NCH Sports Medicine Outreach Program in the Collier County Public Schools in addition to establishing the sports medicine healthcare delivery system for FGCU student-athletes.
 He is one of the few remaining early pioneers of FGCU Athletics.

-In addition to his athletic training experience, Estes served as the associate athletic trainer for the Manatee Community College JUCO World Series runner-up team in 2002, staff athletic trainer for the 1999 NCAA Division I Men’s Basketball Final Four, the 1999 Outback Bowl and the 1998 NCAA Division I Men’s Basketball Regional.
-Estes was named the College/University athletic trainer of the year in the state of Florida for 1999 by the Athletic Trainers’ Association of Florida.
+In addition to his collegiate athletic training experience, Estes served as the associate athletic trainer for the Manatee Community College JUCO World Series runner-up team in 2002, for the 1999 NCAA Division I Men’s Basketball Final Four, the 1999 Outback Bowl and the 1998 NCAA Division I Men’s Basketball Regional.
+Estes was named the College/University Athletic Trainer of the Year in the state of Florida for 1999 by the Athletic Trainers’ Association of Florida.
 He also received the “Backbone Award” from the Athletic Trainers’ Association of Florida in 1997.
-Estes also teaches as an adjunct professor in the College of Health Professions here at FGCU.
+Estes currently serves as an adjunct professor in the College of Health Professions FGCU.